echo-IA/LILAC/docs/logistics.md

 # Workshop Materials
-TBA

-Links to the slidedeck for project pitches and introductions will be sent to participants.
+Links to recordings and slides will be posted in the live [schedule](https://docs.google.com/spreadsheets/d/12cglkv1jQLbwjyGQMDEkFLyL5WSw4syAcb5dAUnvLD0/edit?usp=sharing).

 # Accessibility